baleboy/balenet/content/posts/conways-law-is-a-thing.md

 +++
-title = "Conway's law is a thing" date = "2023-04-18"
+title = "How I learned Conway's law the hard way" date = "2023-04-18"
 +++